The Long War, Part 35; Internal war in Transylvania 1600-1604

 Mihály has lost Transylvania and withdrew to Fogaras.
 Then, he gave his wife and children to Basta as hostages and moved to Moldova.
 Here is a more detailed article about these events:

 Basta has taken over the governing of Transylvania but the destructions of his mercenaries had no limits.
-Suddenly, Báthory Zsigmond has returned in 1601 and many people took his side.
+Suddenly, Báthory Zsigmond has returned in 1601 (for the fourth time) and many people took his side.
 In the meantime, Voivode Mihály came to terms with Emperor Rudolf and he was also returning to Transylvania.

 Prince Báthory was collecting soldiers to fight against the combined army of General Basta and Voivode Mihály.
-Having done so, his army attacked the camp of Basta at Majtény, and after this Zsigmond tried to begin talks with the General but his attempts were in vain.
+It is assumed that the Transylvanian army was bigger than the enemy at this point.
+Having collected his soldiers, his army attacked the camp of Basta at Majtény, and after this Zsigmond tried to begin talks with the General but his attempts were in vain.
 Then, he withdrew towards Transylvania but his army began to lose morale and the soldiers were leaving it.

 Basta, instead of waiting for reinforcement that was not given, hurried after Prince Báthory.
 The two armies met at Goroszló, not far away from Zilah on 3 August.
-Basta and Mihály defeated Báthory Zsigmond who fled to Moldova with his remaining followers.
+The Imperial army was deployed in two different units, the soldiers of General Basta and Voivode Mihály were apart, even though Basta was the chief commander.
+On the other hand, Báthory appointed two commanders to lead his units, Székely Mózes, and Csáky István.
+They had the same rank and they regarded each other as competitors.

 After this, Báthory`s and Basta`s private war was destroying the lands of Transylvania even further.
-Soon, Báthory has received Turk aid.
+Soon, Báthory received the Ottomans’ aid.
 While Basta took himself into northern Transylvania, Báthory occupied the south.

 Finally, the Court of Prague has authorized Basta to offer Báthory Zsigmond the lands of Oppeln and Ratibor again.
 Zsigmond took the offer willingly and he was about to leave the country.
-He was on the way out of Transylvania when his army, led by Székely Mózes was defeated by Basta on 2 July 1602, at Tövis near to Gyulafehérvár.
+He was on the way out of Transylvania when his army, led by Székely Mózes was defeated by Basta on 2 July 1602, at Tövis near Gyulafehérvár.
 Báthory had to say farewell to Transylvania for good, he left for Prague where he died soon.
+As for Székely Mózes, he fled to Ottoman territory.

-Due to the great destructions caused by the mercenaries of the Imperial army, the inhabitants of the land sided with Mózes who took the fort of Karánsebes, then Lugos Castle.
+Due to the great destructions caused by the mercenaries of the Imperial army, the inhabitants of the land sided with Székely Mózes who took the fort of Karánsebes, then Lugos Castle.
 It was Huszár Péter who used to be the captain of Lugos, he was a very famous warrior of the Hungarian Borderland.
-Mózes captured him and handed the old warrior to the Crimean Tatars who executed him ceremonially and drank from his blood.
-You can read about his heroic life here:
+Mózes captured him and handed the old warrior to the Crimean Tatars who executed him ceremonially and drank from his blood, for the eternal shame of Székely Mózes.
+You can read about the heroic life of Huszár Péter here:

 Prince Székely Mózes told to the Voivode of Moldova, Jeremiás Moghila to join him so as to tie down Voivode Radu and Moghila showed his willingness.
 At the same time, Székely Mózes talked with Radu as well and offered him the Turks’ help who would affirm his rule if he didn’t attack him.
 Voivode Radu pretended to have taken this offer but as it turned out, he just wanted to gain time.

-At the same time, Prince Mózes and Pasha Bektás marched to Brassó and Voivode Radu has arrived there as well.
+At the same time, Prince Mózes and Pasha Bektás marched to Brassó (Brasov, Kronstadt) and Voivode Radu arrived there as well.
 He would have agreed to make a truce but his noblemen were against the Turk’s dependence and forced him to hold a battle.
 The Battle of Brassó took place on 17 July and both sides sent about 10,000 men there to fight.
-The camp of Mózes was defended by a wagon-fort and the Turk and Crimean Tatar troops stood on his right-wing.
+The camp of Székely Mózes was defended by a wagon fort and his allies, the Turk and Crimean Tatar troops stood on his right wing.

 Here is a previous article that is connected to these events: